maytsai/Revenue-Business-Analytics-for-Corporate-Travel-Platform/README.md

 ### 3. High-Loss Booking Deep Dive by month:

-Diagnoses whether July's volume drop was driven by a spike in booking losses or a collapse in new demand: two problems that require different interventions.
+Diagnoses whether the volume drop was driven by a spike in booking losses or a collapse in new demand: two problems that require different interventions.

 ### 4. High-Loss Booking Deep Dive by product types: